cspogil/cspogil.org/docs/index.md

     **What is this site about?**

     ---
-    Learn about POGIL pedagogy, the POGIL Project, and the history of POGIL in CS.
+    Learn about POGIL pedagogy, {The POGIL Project}, and the history of POGIL in CS.

     [:material-arrow-right: Info](info/index.md)